pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-18.md

 Though all crimes are public, yet we must distinguish between those which more nearly concern the mutual intercourse of citizens, and those which m ore immediately interest the state in the relation it bears to its subjects.

 The first are called private; the second, public.
 The latter were tried by the people; and, in regard to the former, they named, by particular commi ssion, a quC3A6stor for the prosecution of each crime.
-The person chosen  by the people was frequently one of the magistrates, sometimes a private ma n.
-He was called the quC3A6stor of parricide, and is mentioned in the law of the twelve tables.
+The person chosen  by the people was frequently one of the magistrates, sometimes a private man.

+He was called the quaestor of parricide, and is mentioned in the law of the twelve tables.

 The quaestor nominated the judge of  the question, who drew lots for the judges, and regulated the tribunal, in  which he presided.

 What share the senate had in the nomination of the quaestor, that we may see how f ar the two powers were balanced.
-Sometimes the senate caused a dictator to  be chosen, in order to exercise the office of quaestor at other times they ordained that the people should be convened by a tribune, with a view of proceeding to Edition: current; Page: [233] the nomination of a quC3A6storC2B6: and, in fine, the people frequently appointed a magistrate to make his report to the senate concerning a particular crime, and t o desire them to name a quaestor, as may be seen in the judgement upon  Lucius Scipio* in Livy.
+Sometimes the senate caused a dictator to  be chosen, in order to exercise the office of quaestor at other times they ordained that the people should be convened by a tribune, with a view of proceeding to the nomination of a quaestor.

+The people frequently appointed a magistrate to make his report to the senate concerning a particular crime, and t o desire them to name a quaestor, as may be seen in the judgement upon  Lucius Scipio* in Livy.

 In the year of Rome 604, some of these commissions were rendered permanent.
 All criminal causes were gradually divided into diff erent parts; to which they gave the name of perpetual questions.

 Different praetors were created, to each of whom some of those questions were assigned.
 They had a power, conferred upon them fo r the term of a year, of trying such criminal causes as were any way relati ve to those questions, and then they were sent to govern their province.

-At Carthage the senate of the hundred wa s composed of judges who enjoyed that dignity for lifeE288A5: But, at Rome, the prC3A6tors w ere annual; and the judges were not even for so long a term, but were nomin ated for each cause.
+At Carthage the senate of the hundred wa s composed of judges who enjoyed that dignity for life: But, at Rome, the prC3A6tors were annual.

+The judges were not even for so long a term, but were nomin ated for each cause.
 We have already shewn, in the sixth chapter of this bo ok, how favourable this regulation was to liberty in particular governments .

 The judges were chosen from the order of senators, till the time of the Gracchi.
-Tiberius Grac chus caused a law to pass, that they should be taken from the equest rian order; a change so very considerable, that the tribune boasted of havi ng cut, by one rogation only, the sinews of the senatorian dignity.
+Tiberius Gracchus caused a law to pass, that they should be taken from the equest rian order; a change so very considerable, that the tribune boasted of havi ng cut, by one rogation only, the sinews of the senatorian dignity.

 The three powers may be very well distributed in regard to the liberty of the cons titution, though not so well in respect to the liberty of the subject.
 At R ome the people had the greatest share of the legislative, a part of the exe cutive, and part of the judiciary, power; by which means they had so great  a weight in the government, as required some other power to balance it.